Chart Color Schemes

 Adelaide shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Adelaide's residents aged 15 and above have a higher proportion with university qualifications (52.8%) than the state average (25.7%) and the Greater Adelaide area (28.9%).
-Among these residents, bachelor degrees are most common at 32.8%, followed by postgraduate qualifications (16.7%) and graduate diplomas (3.3%).
-Vocational pathways account for 19.2% of qualifications, with advanced diplomas making up 9.5% and certificates 9.7%.
-Educational participation is high in Adelaide, with 42.7% of residents currently enrolled in formal education.
+Educational attainment in Adelaide is significant, with 52.8% of residents aged 15+ holding university qualifications compared to 25.7% in South Australia and 28.9% in Greater Adelaide.
+Bachelor degrees are the most common at 32.8%, followed by postgraduate qualifications (16.7%) and graduate diplomas (3.3%).
+Vocational pathways account for 19.2% of qualifications among those aged 15+, with advanced diplomas at 9.5% and certificates at 9.7%.
+Educational participation is high, with 42.7% of residents currently enrolled in formal education.

 This includes 30.7% in tertiary education, 3.0% in primary education, and 2.0% pursuing secondary education.